 Indigenous Peoples in Canada consist of three groups, First Nations, Métis, and Inuit.
 This distinction has been enshrined in the Constitution Act, 1982 under Section 35 (2).
-It should be noted that Indigenous persons have their own legal traditions outside of the Canadian state law that are of equal importance and are included in our Traditional Indigenous Law subject guide.
+It should be noted that Indigenous persons have their own legal traditions outside of the Canadian state law that are of equal importance we have included some links to sites with this information in this subject guide.
 This guide compiles primary sources, published primary sources, secondary sources, and tertiary sources.

 Summary: a decision holding that a section of the Indian Act is inoperative because it violates the Canadian Bill of Rights.
 Specifically, if s.
-94 (b) of the Indian Act- relating to Indigenous persons intoxication off of reserves- is rendered inoperative due to the Canadian Bill of rights.
+94 (b) of the Indian Act- relating to Indigenous persons' intoxication off reserves- is rendered inoperative due to the Canadian Bill of rights.

 Location: Yellowknife Northwest Territories